August 3, 2017 - Beckah Ripley

 Do these rules vary by destination?

-Want to know if there’s a best time to buy flights to certain destinations?
+Want to know if there’s a best time to book flights to certain destinations?
 There’s an answer for that as well!
 Expedia took a look at their data and found that, in general, the best month to to buy the cheapest airline tickets from North America to Southeast Asia is January.
 For Europe, it’s September.
 And these recommendations vary when you are taking off from different destinations.
-So if you’re planning travel to a certain part of the world, be sure to check their report to gauge the best time to book.
+So if you’re planning travel to a certain part of the world, be sure to check their report to gauge the best time to book your tickets.

 The Bottom Line

-No matter where you’re going or when you’re headed there, the best rule of thumb is to search for flights often and to book early.
+No matter where you’re traveling to or when you’re headed there, the best rule of thumb is to search for flights often and to book early.
 Airlines change flight prices up to 50 times a day, so the cheapest fare will go to the person who refreshes the results multiple times a day.
 And don’t wait for last minute fares if you can help it!

 Before heading off on your trip, make sure you set yourself up with a comprehensive travel insurance plan as well.
 Every day, flights are canceled or delayed and baggage and belongings are lost.
 A comprehensive travel insurance plan protects you against these expensive costs, even if you’re only traveling domestically.
 Check out our Travel Insurance 101 guide to get the lowdown on the best insurance plans for different types of travel.